Honda City Petrol Engine Gets BS6 Approval - Power Figures Intact

 We do not see value in buying the Honda City diesel despite its significantly higher fuel efficiency.
 The diesel variants promise 25.6kmpl compared to the petrol’s 17.4kmpl.
 The diesel variants cost about Rs.
 1.3 lakh more than equivalent petrol variants.

 Let’s assume you will get the advertised fuel efficiency in the real world.
-Assuming the current fuel prices prevailing in New Delhi for the sake of this calculation (petrol - Rs.
-73.28, diesel - Rs.
-66.17), it will still take you 80,000km just to recover the additional cost.
+Let’s assume the current prices prevailing in New Delhi for the sake of this calculation - Rs.
+73.28 for petrol and Rs.
+66.17 for diesel.
+It will still take you 80,000km to recover the additional cost.
 Given that a typical car owner upgrades every 5-6 years, you are more likely to have a new car before you touch 80,000km on the odometer.
 Not to mention, the slightly higher maintenance costs and the gruff note of a diesel engine that you’ll have to deal with during the ownership.